Jane Wyman: 1951–1953: Recording career

+1955–1967: Career in television

+Wyman's television acting debut was the 1955 episode "Amelia" of the anthology series General Electric Theater produced by MCA Inc.'s Revue Studios and hosted by her former husband Ronald Reagan.

+On August 30, 1955 just a year after Magnificent Obsession became Wyman's biggest hit and her first #1 film at the weekly box office her eponymous weekly television anthology series made its debut on NBC.

-Her first guest-starring television role was on a 1955 episode of General Electric Theater, a show hosted by her former husband Ronald Reagan.
-Wyman began a TV series Jane Wyman Presents The Fireside Theatre (1955–58).
-In its first season it was known as Fireside Theatre then being changed to Jane Wyman Theatre.
+Wyman announced her first TV series The Jane Wyman Show (1955–58) in 1955.
+In its first season it was known as Jane Wyman Presents the Fireside Theatre then the Jane Wyman Theatre and finally The Jane Wyman Show.
 Wyman hosted every episode, acted in half, and was a producer.

-When Fireside Theatre ended Wyman was no longer a film star, but she remained in demand.
+When The Jane Wyman Show ended Wyman was no longer a film star, but she remained in demand.
 She replaced the ailing Gene Tierney in Holiday for Lovers (1959) for Fox, and next appeared in Disney's Pollyanna (1960) and Bon Voyage!
 (1962).

-Wyman continued to guest star on TV shows like Checkmate, Westinghouse Desilu Playhouse, Bob Hope Presents the Chrysler Theatre, The Investigators, Wagon Train, and Insight.
+Wyman continued to guest star on TV shows like Checkmate, Bob Hope Presents the Chrysler Theatre, The Investigators, Wagon Train, and Insight.

 "Something happened in the sixties," she later said. "it seemed that the time didn't permit women to be part of it except in a sort of secondary sort of way which I resented.
 I kept telling myself 'I didn't want to play Whatever Happened to Baby Jane."
 So she went into semi-retirement around 1962.

-Semi-retirement
+1968–1993: Brief retirement and career resurgence

 Wyman focused on painting.
 She made the occasional acting appearance, mostly on television.

 In 1966, Reginald Denham announced Wyman would appear in a play Wonderful Us based on the Parker–Hulme murder case but it was not produced.

 She returned to films with How to Commit Marriage (1969).

-Wyman continued to work in the 1970s, guest starring on My Three Sons; The Bold Ones: The New Doctors; The Sixth Sense; and Owen Marshall, Counselor at Law and starring in films like The Failing of Raymond (1971) and The Incredible Journey of Doctor Meg Laurel (1979).
+Wyman continued to work in the 1970s, guest starring on My Three Sons; The Bold Ones: The New Doctors; The Sixth Sense; and Owen Marshall, Counselor at Law and her first film for television, The Failing of Raymond (1971).
 She starred in a pilot for a TV series Amanda Fallon but it was not picked up.

-She guest starred on Charlie's Angels and The Love Boat.

 She was offered roles of "murderers, old ladies that were senile – they were awful.
 The weirdest kind of writing."